PostHog/posthog-python/README.md

 2. Run `source env/bin/activate` (activates the virtual environment)
 3. Run `python3 -m pip install -e ".[test]"` (installs the package in develop mode, along with test dependencies)
 4. Run `make test`

-To run tests specific to a file, use